-Under the RCFs of Intesa SanPaolo and Santander, a period is provided (20 or 30 business days, respectively) during which the parties may meet to discuss potentially adopting the contractual amendments necessary to maintain the RCF.
-In the absence of an agreement, change of control clause comes into force.
+Also in this case a period is provided (from fifteen to forty-five business days) during which the parties may meet to discuss potentially adopting contractual amendments necessary to maintain the loan.

-E) Participation Agreement for the issuance of guarantees for II HAL - Hull 6244 On 28 January 2016, a Guarantee Facilities and Participation Agreement was signed between Fincantieri, BNP Paribas Italian Branch and Intesa Sanpaolo to facilitate the issuance of the guarantees provided for by the commercial contract for the "HAL II - Hull 6244" project, for a maximum of EUR 123 million (entirely used) expiring on 14 March 2020.
+E) Participation Agreement for the issuance of guarantees for P&O AUSTRALIA - Hull 6272 On 19 July 2016 a Guarantee Facilities and Participation Agreement was signed between Fincantieri, BNP Paribas Italian Branch and UniCredit to facilitate the issuance of the guarantees provided for by the commercial contract for the "P&O AUSTRALIA - Hull 6272" project, for a maximum of EUR 142 million (entirely used) expiring on 14 February 2021, but which will be cancelled, together with the underlying guarantees, within two weeks from the delivery of the ship scheduled for 31 October 2019.

-The agreement serves as a credit line and indemnity document for all guarantees issued by BNP Paribas Italian Branch and counterguaranteed by Intesa Sanpaolo for 60% of the value of those guarantees.
+The agreement serves as a credit line and indemnity document for all guarantees issued by BNP Paribas Italian Branch and counterguaranteed by UniCredit for 60% of the value of those guarantees.